 Windows Privilege Escalation: DnsAdmins to DomainAdmin

-In this article, we will show you a method for Escalating Privilege on Windows-based Devices when it contains a compromised user of the DnsAdmins Group.
+In this article, we will show how attackers can escalate privileges from DNSAdmins to Domain Admin in Windows environments and gain unauthorized access.
+We will show you a method for escalating privileges on Windows-based Devices when they contain a compromised user of the DnsAdmins Group.

 Table of Content